yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 often people incorrectly estimate themselves, in both directions.

 I hear very different numbers, from $5 to $500 per hour.
-I never say no, but usually come up with my own estimate.
+I never say no, but usually come up with my own hourly rate estimate.
 This article explains what factors I do and don't take into account.
 These are my personal criteria; don't take them as an industry standard.
 I do find them objective and logical, though &mdash; so let me explain.